Emma Holland, Registered MBACP (Accred), PG Dip

 I work from a pleasant, modern city centre location that has great public transport links and easy parking options.

-I also offer Skype counselling as well as face to face counselling.
+I also offer online counselling as well as face to face counselling.

 For people on the go I offer an online booking system via my website, or if you prefer, do contact me via phone or email.
 I also have a mobile payment system, making it as easy as possible for you.

 Training, qualifications & experience

 I hold a Post-graduate Diploma (Level 7) in Counselling and Psychotherapy from Leeds Metropolitan University, this is a BACP accredited course.
 I also hold a Certificate of Higher Education in Counselling and Therapeutic Skills from Leeds Metropolitan University, and a Certificate in Interpersonal and Counselling Skills.
 I have completed further study in Cognitive Behavioural Therapy (CBT), anxiety, disordered eating, working with trauma, dissociation and PTSD.
 I have completed training in the NHS IAPT Counselling for Depression and Critical Incident Stress Debriefing.

 As a Registered member of the BACP I am committed to a programme of continuing professional development including training to inform my practice.
 I adhere to the BACP’s Ethical Framework and have regular supervision with a clinical supervisor.

 I provided counselling for clients at a local charity for six years, provided Skype and telephone counselling for a higher education institution for several years and began in private practice in 2015.
 My earlier career was in marketing communications and managing charity and not-for-profit projects for people with learning disabilities and vulnerable adults.